Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/DC.md

 **Connectivity**

+The data center has an active IP node for IP transit services.
+The IP node is integrated with Sparkle's global Tier-1 Seabone backbone.
-- Submarine cables: the facility supports or plans to support multiple undersea cable systems, including BlueMed, Blue & Raman, and Unitirreno.
+Submarine cables: the facility supports or plans to support multiple undersea cable systems, including BlueMed, Blue & Raman, and Unitirreno.
-- Backbone integration: The site is part of Sparkle’s Tier-1 Seabone backbone, offering IP transit and interconnection.
-- Interconnection / IX: The landing hub provides access to local IX ecosystems and supports peering; it is aligned with the local Ge-DIX Internet Exchange.
+Interconnection / IX: The landing hub provides access to local IX ecosystems and supports peering; it is aligned with the local Ge-DIX Internet Exchange.

 **Energy**

+The data center is designed with environmental sustainability in mind.
+Total installed power of 4.7 MW.

 **Cooling**

+Use of advanced cooling systems (including "green" techniques) and lithium-ion batteries.

 **Security**

 - Digital security: Sparkle’s corporate commitment includes security management aligned with ISO 27001.
 - Services offered (security layer): the site supports DDoS protection and virtual NAP capabilities.

-**Fire prevention system**

 #### The Region C Data Centers